findy-network/findy-agent-cli/scripts/fullstack/fsm/README.md

    would be the place to send the information that all attributes are sent to the Backend FSM.
-Other way to implement these state-machines would add information to both *Issuing* and *Receiving FSMs* how many attributes there are, and receiving states would declared to rely on that knowlege.
+Other way to implement these state-machines would add information to both *Issuing* and *Receiving FSMs* how many attributes there are, and receiving states would declared to rely on that knowledge.
-1. **Optinal**: see the previous step.
+1. **Optional**: see the previous step.
 The *Backend* FSM works as forwarder for all of the cases where the issuing and the receiving FSM instances need to communicate with each others in side the chatbot service.
 1. Finally the *RcvrFMS* executes **credential issuing protocol**.